AGE-RELATED

 WHAT IS AMD?

 AMD is a progressive eye disease affecting the clear central vision needed for daily activities like reading or driving, leaving only peripheral vision intact.
 As toxic drusen deposits build up in the macula, the cells responsible for vision begin to break down under oxidative attack, leading to poor visual function.
+The right macular degeneration supplement can help support the macular pigment that protects these cells.

 1 in 5 AMD cases develop into the advanced form.